XpiritBV/azure-container-apps-workshop/labs/using-dapr-aca.md

 ## 2. Adding Dapr Components to the Environment

 So far we've used Dapr components locally.
 They were pointing to a local Redis container instance for both the 'pubsub' and 'statestore' components.

-In Azure Container Apps, components are created at the environment level and can be scoped to restrict access to certain apps.
+In Azure Container Apps, components are created at the environment level.
+They can be scoped to certain apps, only those apps will load the component.
+See the specs of all components [here](https://docs.dapr.io/reference/components-reference/).

-The Dapr component of type [state.azure.cosmosdb](https://docs.dapr.io/reference/components-reference/supported-state-stores/setup-azure-cosmosdb/) is already created for you.
-Create a [Dapr component](https://learn.microsoft.com/en-us/azure/templates/microsoft.app/managedenvironments/daprcomponents?pivots=deployment-language-bicep) in your IAC of type [pubsub.azure.servicebus](https://docs.dapr.io/reference/components-reference/supported-pubsub/setup-azure-servicebus/) yourself.
+Now create a [Dapr component](https://learn.microsoft.com/en-us/azure/templates/microsoft.app/managedenvironments/daprcomponents?pivots=deployment-language-bicep) in your IAC of type [pubsub.azure.servicebus](https://docs.dapr.io/reference/components-reference/supported-pubsub/setup-azure-servicebus/).
+You can use the [state.azure.cosmosdb](https://docs.dapr.io/reference/components-reference/supported-state-stores/setup-azure-cosmosdb/) as an example, it's a bit more complicated to configure so we did that for you.

 > Tip: A component is identified by its name.
 Make sure you use the same name as the Dapr component we were using locally, else your app won't work